Could The Advent Of Autonomous Vehicles Be The End For Motorcycles?

 Motorcycles Won’t Be Made Illegal Anytime Soon

 If the idea of giving up your motorcycle terrifies you, you shouldn’t lose any sleep over it.
 A time when autonomous vehicles are legally mandated is probably some time in the future if we ever get there at all, that is.
 So, enjoy your motorcycle.
-Go on road trips, ride with friends, but above all else, be safe when you’re on the road.
+Go on road trips, and ride with friends, but above all else, be safe when you’re on the road.

 That means always obeying all traffic laws as well as riding more carefully during bad weather.
 It also means being defensive and aware every time you get on your bike.
 Finally, it also means always wearing proper protective gear when you ride.